Near Myersville in Frederick County, Maryland — The American Northeast (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: Bridges & Viaducts • Roads & Vehicles.
 In addition, it is included in the Former U.S. Presidents: #36 Lyndon B. Johnson series list.
 A significant historical date for this entry is July 30, 1981.

 Location.
 Marker has been permanently removed.
 It was located near 39° 31.476′ N, 77° 36.089′ W. Marker was near Myersville, Maryland, in Frederick County.
-Marker was on the West Welcome Center and Rest Area (Interstate 70) west of Exit 42 (Maryland Route 17).
+It was on the West Welcome Center and Rest Area (Interstate 70) west of Exit 42 (Maryland Route 17).
 Touch for map.
 Marker was in this post office area: Myersville MD 21773, United States of America.

-We have been informed that this sign or monument is no longer there and will not be replaced.
+We have been informed that this marker is no longer there and will not be replaced.
 This page is an archival view of what was.

 Other nearby markers.
-At least 8 other markers are within walking distance of this location.
-Explore Maryland at the Crossroads of Conflict (within shouting distance of this marker); Explore Maryland as the Crucible of the Nation (within shouting distance of this marker); Camp David (within shouting distance of this marker); The Historic National Road
+At least 8 other markers are within walking distance of this location: Explore Maryland at the Crossroads of Conflict (within shouting distance of this marker); Explore Maryland as the Crucible of the Nation (within shouting distance of this marker); Camp David (within shouting distance of this marker); The Historic National Road (within shouting distance of this marker); Underground Railroad (within shouting distance of this marker);

-(within shouting distance of this marker); Underground Railroad (within shouting distance of this marker); The Battle of Antietam (within shouting distance of this marker); C&O Canal (within shouting distance of this marker); Washington County (within shouting distance of this marker).
+The Battle of Antietam (within shouting distance of this marker); C&O Canal (within shouting distance of this marker); Washington County (within shouting distance of this marker).
 Touch for a list and map of all markers in Myersville.

-Photographed By Roderick A. MacRae, circa 1982/1983
+Photographed by Roderick A. MacRae, circa 1982/1983

 3. The Bill Pate Portal Sign on I-70 Westbound, South Mountain